-Developed by AgileBits Inc., 1Password, as its name implies, unifies all your passwords into an encrypted vault or series of vaults that can be accessed with—you guessed it—one password.
+Developed by AgileBits Inc., 1Password, as its name implies, unifies all your passwords into an encrypted vault that you can access with—you guessed it—one password.

 But 1Password does more than just password management.
-The app, compatible with all the most popular operating systems, can also act as a secure document vault, a hub for secure notes, and a secured environment to store credit card information and auto-filled form entries.
+The app can also act as a secure document vault, a hub for secure notes, and a secured environment to store credit card information and auto-filled form entries.

 - Browser extensions

 - Supports most platforms and browsers

 - Dark web monitoring

 - Local storage option